Dear Herbalife Employee:

 Also, you are not permitted to use Company assets, including equipment, telephones, faxes, materials, resources or proprietary information for any non-Company work.

-- You must not grant preferential treatment to close relatives or friends within the Company in conflict with the Company's best interests.
+You must not grant preferential treatment to close relatives or friends within the Company in conflict with the Company’s best interests.
 For example, no employee should supervise or be supervised by, or work in the same department on the same shift as, a member of his or her immediate family.
-Also, no employee or his or her spouse may be a Herbalife distributor.
+Employees and their spouses are prohibited from being Herbalife Distributors.
+Also, employees are prohibited from dating, pursuing sexual relationships with, or cohabitating with Distributors..

 Back to Top | Back to Navigation